Axway/mft-convert/content/en/docs/TransferCFT/Updates_and_revisions.md

 - [CORE] Added support of dual authentication (password plus a private key) for the SFTP protocol.
 SP2 Details
 - [CORE] The command CFTUTIL ABOUT can now list all license keys set in the license key file.
 SP2 [Details](../c_intro_userinterfaces/about_cftutil/about_command)
 - [CORE] You can now import a PKCS#12 certificate with multiple intermediate certificates in the chain.
 SP2 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/inum)
-- [CORE] You may use only one key for multi-node installations.
+- [CORE] You may use only one key for multi- node installations.
 SP2 Details
 - [CORE] Added command to extract the access management cache file.
 SP2 [Details](../troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/extract_am_cache)
 - [CORE] Added support for arguments in the exec parameter and direct calls to scripts. *Windows and Unix* SP1 [Details](../concepts/about_transfer_processing/proc_commands)
 - [CORE] Added new CFTUTIL command CHECK to verify parameter coherence.
 SP1 [Details](../c_intro_userinterfaces/about_cftutil/check_command)